Grumbel/jstest-gtk/README.md

  * ftp://ptah.lnf.kth.se/pub/misc/sdl-env-vars

-SDL_LINUX_JOYSTICK
+`SDL_LINUX_JOYSTICK`:
   Special joystick configuration string for linux.
-The format is "name numaxes numhats numballs"
-	where name is the name string of the joystick (possibly in single quotes), and the rest are the number of axes, hats and balls respectively.
+The format is `name numaxes numhats numballs` where name is the name string of the joystick (possibly in single quotes), and the rest are the number of axes, hats and balls respectively.

-SDL_JOYSTICK_DEVICE
+`SDL_JOYSTICK_DEVICE`:
-	Joystick device to use in the linux joystick driver, in addition to the usual: /dev/js*, /dev/input/event*, /dev/input/js*
+  Joystick device to use in the linux joystick driver, in addition to the usual: `/dev/js*`, `/dev/input/event*`, `/dev/input/js*`

-# EOF #